 To view a more complete list of benefits, see Desktop Bridge.

-Next, review the article Prepare to package your desktop app and address any of the issues that apply to your app before you create a Windows app package for it.
+First, prepare your application by reviewing the article Prepare to package your desktop app, and then addressing any of the issues that apply to your app before you create a Windows app package for it.
 You might not have to make many changes to your application before you create the package.
 However, there are some situations that might require you to tweak your app before you create a package for it.

 Here's some tools that you can use to create a Windows app package for your app.

 Desktop App Converter

 While the term "Converter" appears in the name of this tool, it doesn't actually convert your app.
 Your app remains unchanged.
 However, this tool generates a Windows app package for you.
 It can be very convenient in cases where your app makes lots of system modifications, or if you have any uncertainty about what your installer does.

 The Desktop App Converter translates the actions of your installer to the virtual file and registry system that the packaged version of your application will use.
 The Desktop App Converter also does a few extra things for you.
 Here's a few of them.

 ✔️ Automatically register your preview handlers, thumbnail handlers, property handlers, firewall rules, URL flags.

 ✔️ Automatically registers file type mappings that enable users to group files by using the Kind column in File Explorer.

 ✔️ Registers your public COM servers.

-✔️ Generates a certificate to that you can use to run your app.
+✔️ Generates a certificate that you can use to run your app.

 ✔️ Validates your application against packaged desktop application and Microsoft Store requirements.